tommaisey/loon/README.md

 ## snapshot tests

-The 'main' `loon` module allows you to write unit tests, but another useful paradigm is called 'snapshot' testing.
+The main `loon` module allows you to write unit tests, but another useful paradigm is 'snapshot' testing.
 This means that you write some code that should produce an output, and then you compare it against a validated output that you have committed into your repository.
-These tests ensure that changes you make don't change any output that users of your code may rely on.
+This ensures that output produced by a given input stays the same.
+It's helpful when your code produces complex and potentially varied output, because it automates the process of creating and comparing validated results.

-`loon` includes a built-in facility for these kinds of tests which are written as a 'plugin' to `loon` (more on plugins later).
+`loon` includes a built-in facility for snapshot tests which are written as a 'plugin' (more on plugins later).
 We use these tests extensively to test `loon` itself.
-To use it, you must include the `loon.snap` module, which includes assertion functions that check against snapshots.
+To use it, you must include the `loon.snap` module, which includes special assertion functions to compare snapshots and/or create them (if you supply the `--update` flag).

 ```lua
 local myCode = require('code-i-want-to-test')